kprieto14/NumberGuesser/README.md

 Console.ReadLine(userInput);
     If user enters Go, continue to next step to initiate while loop. else run UnknownCommand method

-While bool guessedNumber = False; begin below
+While bool guessedNumber = False; begin below; actually lets do a switch statement
     generateRandomNumber as a starting point, display code that reads, is your number {guessedNumber}, please enter HIGHER, LOWER, or CORRECT readLine();
         if (HIGHER)